-No, you don't have to live in Michigan to bet online, however, you must be within the state's lines in order to deposit and place bets.
+No, you don't have to live in Michigan to bet online.
+You do, however, need to be within the state's lines in order to deposit and place bets.

 Yes, online sportsbooks are completely legit and safe.
 Unlike offshore sportsbooks, sports betting sites are regulated by the Michigan Gaming Control Board to ensure fair play.

 Yes, Michigan sports betting sites allow you to place real money bets where you can win real cash.

-When it comes to Michigan sports betting sites and their counterparts, land-based sportsbooks, there are many reasons as to why you would enjoy mobile betting.
+When it comes to Michigan sports betting sites and their counterparts, land-based sportsbooks, there are many reasons as to why you would prefer mobile betting.

 Michigan signup offers are given to new players who sign up for a sportsbook.
 These incentives are meant to attract bettors to the site and can allow you to pad your bankroll or limit potential risk.

 All you really need to do is find the sportsbook for you and click on a "Get Bonus" button or put in a promo code (if available) to activate your welcome bonus.

 There are several different types of welcome offers that bettors may receive from an online sportsbook.

-A first deposit offer is a welcome bonus that gives new players an incentive to deposit and bet on an online sportsbook.
+A first deposit offer is a welcome bonus that gives new players an incentive to deposit into a new online sportsbook account.
 When a player makes their initial deposit, the sportsbook will match that amount if the bettor meets the wagering requirements.